-Many news organizations require employees to sign a code of ethics.
+Many news organizations require employees to sign codes of ethics.
 Because the Journalism School is preparing students to enter the media world and because integrity is so important to our profession, we too shall require all students to read, sign and heed this Code of Ethics.
-Students who violate this Code may face appropriate sanctions, up to and including expulsion, in accordance with CUNY Bylaws and the CUNY Policy on Academic Integrity.
+Students who violate this Code may face appropriate sanctions, up to and including expulsion, in accordance with CUNY Bylaws and the CUNY Policy on Academic Integrity and professional journalism standards.

 It is not possible to codify all good behavior.
 But we should subject everything we do to the twin tests of honesty and fairness – and remain accountable for the results.
 Some of this is obviously easy to state.
 For example, we should take great care to avoid errors of any kind.
 We should admit mistakes and promptly correct them in a manner likely to reach those who read, saw or heard the erroneous piece.
 We should tap multiple sources for information, identifying them and their motivations whenever feasible.
 We should be reasonable, judicious, and unbiased in setting forth and interpreting facts.
 We should distinguish between news reporting and analytic forms of journalism, including opinion pieces and commentary.

 Other “best practices” often depend on the circumstances and require prudent judgment and the wise counsel of experienced colleagues.
 When in doubt, please seek guidance.
 This is, after all, an educational institution.

 There are certain kinds of behavior that are easily identifiable as unacceptable in an academic community and in the journalistic world.
 Inevitably, we do need some “thou-shall-not” rules.
 The following conduct violates the Journalism School’s Code of Ethics.